 .imgfdhd01 – loads floppy disk img file as fd0 into memory and swaps hd0 with hd1 – use for KonBoot fdd image where hd0 needs to be the internal hard disk and not the USB boot drive (E2B v1.08 and later).

 .imgnousb, .imanousb – loads a floppy image into memory as fd0, maps USB drive as fd1, removes USB drive from BIOS hard disk list.
-Useful for DOS if you don’t want your USB drive to appear as a hard disk. v1.61+ more details here
+Useful for DOS if you don’t want your USB drive to appear as a hard disk.
+Note: DOS may not be able to fully access a large FAT32 floppy drive B; as fd1. v1.61+ more details here

 .imghdlinux – finds a type 0x83 partition in the disk image file and attempts to boot from it.
 Must be contiguous. (v1.76+)